jimfulton/zodb-jsonb-experiment/README.rst

 object_json_community_id_idx
   In this application, data are organized by "community", and most searches are qualified by a community id.
-To get the community id for an object, you have to walk up a containment hierienchy until you find a community object.
+To get the community id for an object, you have to walk up a containment hierarchy until you find a community object.
 A `PL/pgSQL
   <https://www.postgresql.org/docs/9.4/static/plpgsql.html>`_
   function, `get_community_id <get_community_id.sql>`_ was constructed